oysteinvolden/Real-time-sensor-encryption/README.md

 # Real-time encryption of sensor signals in field robotics

 ## Overview
-This repo contains source code and instructions to interface C-style C++ implemetations of [cryptographic algorithms](https://github.com/pettsol/CryptoToolbox) for image and point cloud data in ROS.
-By following the instructions, you should be able to create an efficient pipeline to transfer image and point cloud data securely across machines / ROS nodes in real-time.
+This repo contains source code and instructions to interface C-style C++ implemetations of [cryptographic algorithms](https://github.com/pettsol/CryptoToolbox) for various sensor data in ROS.
+More specific, you should be able to create an efficient pipeline to transfer image and point cloud data securely across machines / ROS nodes in real-time when following the instructions.
 The figure below illstrates the proposed pipeline along with the implemented cryptograhic methods.

 ![Sensor encryption pipeline](doc/figures/sensor_encryption_overview.png)